muccg/django-iprestrict/docs/changing_and_reloading_rules.rst

 Changing the rules on a production server
 -----------------------------------------

-In case you are using the default caching described above, remember that every time you chane your rules you will have to follow them with the ``reload_rules`` command in order for them to come into effect.
+In case you are using the default caching described above, remember that every time you change your rules you will have to follow up with running the ``reload_rules`` command.

 However, the recommended way of changing your restriction rules is to make the changes using admin on a staging server and test them there, export them and then import them on the production server instead of changing rules directly on the production server.